Jake Burger Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks ninth in the league.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 10th in MLB.

-- The Padres have a 3.87 team ERA that ranks sixth across all league pitching staffs.
+- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.86).

 © 2023 Data Skrive.
 All rights reserved.